 As most of us know, teeth are covered with a sticky film of bacteria called plaque.
 Over time, this bacteria changes sugar into harmful acids that attack the hard layer of teeth called enamel.

-Repeated attacks by plaque may break down the enamel and cause cavities.
-Tooth decay often occurs on the chewing surfaces of the back teeth.
-These surfaces have pits and fissures that trap plaque and bits of food.
+Repeated attacks by plaque may break down the enamel and cause cavities, especially on the chewing surfaces of the back teeth since these surfaces have pits and fissures that trap plaque and bits of food.
 These areas are hard to keep clean, because toothbrush bristles cannot reach into them.
-That is how decay starts in the grooves and a cavity is formed.
+Ultimately this is how tooth decay starts in the grooves and a cavity is formed.

 Need help preventing cavities?
 Dental sealants could be an option for you!

 How are dental sealants applied and how long will they last?

 A sealant is a plastic material (resin) applied to the chewing surfaces of the back teeth.
 The resin flows into the pits and fissures in the teeth, covering them fully so food and plaque cannot get in.
 This way, the dental sealant forms a strong barrier against acid and plaque attacks.